Ichaelus/Github-Classifier/Documentation/Documentation.md

 In many cases the name was too specific and complex to have ever appeared before and so no vector-representation is available with previous methods.

  > **Edit distance:**
- When trying to classify repositories that belong to Homework or Education it's important to know how similar the names of files or folders are.
+ When trying to classify repositories that belong to Homework, Documents or Education it's important to know how similar the names of files or folders are.
  Such repositories often contain folders like __Week 1, Week 2, Week 3, ...__.
 So to hand that information directly to our classifiers we measured the average __Levenshtein distance__  of all files and folders.